theRAPTLab/gsgo/docs/00-dev-log.md

   * [ ] inputs objects are assigned to an agent, and it's up to the agent to figure out how to use it.
   * [ ] input objects may make use of a particle effect to show where they are

-WHATS THE DEAL WITH PHASEMACHINE versus UR

-UR.HookPhase('SIM/LALA')

-and

-UR.HandleMessage(